blynkkk/blynkkk.github.io/Widgets.md

 However there is one exclusion:
 Let's consider simple event as above ```if (temperature > 40) send notification ```.
 When temperature goes beyond 40 threshold - notification action is triggered.
 If temperature continues to stay above the 40 threshold no actions will be triggered.
-But if ```temperature``` goes below threshold and then passes it again - notification will be sent again (there is no 1 minute limit on Eventor notifications).
+But if ```temperature``` goes below threshold and then passes it again - notification will be sent again (there is no 15 sec limit on Eventor notifications).

 ### Menu
 Menu widget allows you to send command to your hardware based on selection you made on UI.
 Menu